40ants/example-clack-app/static/README.md

-All files from this directory will be accessable at https://localhost:5000/static/
+All files from the ./static/ directory will be accessable at https://localhost:5000/static/